lcardsvr/Home_Sales/README.md

 --- 0.48814916610717773 seconds ---

-- A cache of the temporary "home_sales" table is created and validated.
-(10 points)
+### - A cache of the temporary "home_sales" table is created and validated

 Done

-- The query from step 6 is run on the cached temporary table, and the run time is computed.
-(10 points)
+### - The query from step 6 is run on the cached temporary table, and the run time is computed

 SELECT round(avg (view),2)
 AS Average_View_Rating